Sockpuppetting: Jailbreaking LLMs by Combining Prefilling with Optimization: Introduction

 \section{Introduction}

 As large language models (LLMs) increase in prominence and capability~\cite{brown2020language,wei2022emergent}, their deployment leads to new types of risks surrounding their alignment.
-One such example is dual-use capabilities, e.g., as LLMs learn more about biology and chemistry, they also become better at building bioweapons and bombs~\cite{soice_can_2023}.
-The most common mitigation to harmful responses employed by LLM developers is alignment training, which is the practice of fine-tuning models to directly refuse any malicious prompts~\cite{ouyang_training_2022,bai_constitutional_2022}.
+One such example is dual-use capabilities, e.g., as LLMs learn more about biology and chemistry, they also become better at assisting with the creation of bioweapons and bombs~\cite{soice_can_2023}.
+The most common mitigation against harmful responses employed by LLM developers is alignment training, which is the practice of fine-tuning models to directly refuse any malicious prompts~\cite{ouyang_training_2022,bai_constitutional_2022}.
 However, this on its own is an insufficient defence mechanism, as users have devised various clever prompting methods to bypass refusal — a practice known as ``jailbreaking'' attacks~\cite{shen_anything_2024}.

 Large LLM providers have taken many precautions against jailbreaking, such as testing their models against known attacks~\cite{ganguli2022red,ahmad2025openai} and monitoring their responses live through auxiliary classifiers, which automatically end sessions that veer into dangerous topics~\cite{markov2023holistic,sharma2025constitutional}.
 In contrast, open-weight models cannot rely on such explicit countermeasures, since they are designed to give their users control over where and how they are run, and can even be retrained to suit any specific needs~\cite{qi_fine-tuning_2024}.
-This arrangement is a lot more beneficial to bad actors, especially given the comparatively lower cost, decent performance and reduced regulatory scrutiny open-weight models tend to be subject to.
+This arrangement is a lot more beneficial to bad actors, especially given that open-weight models tend to be cheaper, decently performant, and subject to less regulatory scrutiny.